t-tarsi/CS50-Final-Project/DESIGN.md

 For the non-athlete data, we used Harvard Open Data Project's publicly available concentration data.
 For the athlete data, we used the data from our web scraper (see above).
 We used the "$.getJSON" function to grab our data in each instance.
 (We had set up routes to pass the necessary data for each chart.
-The routes are "/concentrations" for all students and "/AthleteConcentrations" for athletes)
+The routes are "/concentrations" for all students and "/AthleteConcentrations" for athletes).
+For the athlete concentration data, we manually reformatted it to match the format of the HODP data.
+So, we made sure every concentration had a key, whether or not that concentration had a non-zero value.
+In order to make sure that each concentration was represented by the same color in both charts, we needed to declare a colors array in scripts.js.
+The colors are for each concentration are then randomized and saved to this array.
+In turn, this array is used for the color option of both donut charts, ensuring that the colors match.

 The second display is a multi-line graph that shows the distribution of coursetimes for each Department.
 In order to display the data how we wanted, we needed to reformat it from its original form.
-This method can be seen in "scrapers/reformat_coursetimes.py".
-To summarize, we looped through all of the course data, tracked each coursetime and department, reformatted the coursetimes to be in order, then looped through the data again and added 1 to our dictionary for each department's course at a given time.
+This method can be seen in "scrapers/reformat_coursetimes.py" (this was originally implemented as an iPython notebook).
+To summarize, we looped through all of the course data, tracked each coursetime and department, reformatted the coursetimes to be in order, then looped through the data again and incremented our counter by 1 to our dictionary for each department's course at a given time.
 We ended with a python dictionary with keys being departments, each department had a list of coursetimes, and the number of coursetimes for that timeslot.